sbendre06/delta-rehedge-simulator/README.md

 ### frontier.py

 Sweeps λ ∈ {0.1, 0.25, 0.5, 1.0, 2.0, 5.0, 10.0, 20.0} by re-running the C++ engine for each value.
 Produces the efficient frontier (transaction costs vs. delta-gap variance), net P&L vs. λ, and a P&L decomposition chart.
-Takes ~1–2 minutes.

 ```bash
 python frontier.py